Mammillaria polythele Mart.

 Mammillaria polythele subsp. polythele, Mammillaria crocidata, Mammillaria dolichocentra, Mammillaria galeottii, Mammillaria hidalgensis, Mammillaria kewensis, Mammillaria tetracantha

-Mammillaria polythele is a single stemmed cactus up to 2 feet (60 cm) tall and up to 4 inches (10 cm) in diameter.
-The stem is dull green to dark bluish green and covered by crowded tubercles, bearing 2 to 4 spines and abundant wool in their axils.
-The flowers are rose to pinkish purple, up to 0.8 inch (2 cm) long, up to 0.6 inch (1.5 cm) in diameter and appear in summer in a ring around the top of the stem.
+Mammillaria polythele is a single-stemmed cactus that grows up to 2 feet (60 cm) tall and up to 4 inches (10 cm) in diameter.
+The stem is dull green to dark bluish-green and covered by crowded tubercles that bear 2 to 4 spines and abundant wool in their axils.
+Flowers are rose to pinkish purple, up to 0.8 inches (2 cm) long, up to 0.6 inches (1.5 cm) in diameter, and appear in summer in a ring around the top of the stem.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers emerge from the axils of these tubercles on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.